Welcome to the Website for the Walpole Parish Council.

 The author and broadcaster Alec Clifton-Taylor described the church of Walpole St. Peter as “probably the finest village church in England”.
 Unquestionably the area’s main attraction, its construction was started in the 14th Century on the site of an earlier church.

-The church of Walpole St Andrew, which lies just a few fields away, is no longer user for regular worship, and is looked after by the Churches Conservation Trust.
-It features an anchorite’s cell built into the buttress and s sturdy, brick-built tower that dates back to the 15th century
+The church of Walpole St Andrew, which lies just a few fields away, is no longer used for regular worship, and is looked after by the Churches Conservation Trust.
+It features an anchorite’s cell built into the buttress and a sturdy, brick-built tower that dates back to the 15th century